Music for an Irish Wedding

 One Saturday in July Pastiche Band were hired to play music for an Irish wedding.
 The wedding was held at the rather excellent Clayton Crown Hotel in Cricklewood, North London.

 Pastiche Band are often hired to play a mix of ceilidh and party music.
 On this occasion no ceilidh was required.
-Many of the guests already know how to ceilidh dance, and didn’t need the help of our expert caller.
+Many of the guests already knew how to ceilidh dance, and didn't need the help of our expert caller.

 The band line-up was female vocal, guitar/vocal, keyboard, bass, drums and, of course, a fiddle player.